The Bodleian Libraries undertake regular surveys of our readers to enable us to assess user satisfaction and expectations.

-During February 2016 we invited all members of the University of Oxford and Bodleian Libraries cardholders to complete our short online reader survey.
+Between 21 January - 18 February we are inviting all members of the University of Oxford and Bodleian Libraries cardholders to complete our short online reader survey.
 This enabled us to assess user satisfaction and expectations of our libraries, collections and library services.

-We use a standardised survey tool (LibQual+) for our Reader Surveys.
+We are using a standardised survey tool (LibQual+) for our Reader Surveys, although it has been customised to make it relevant for Oxford.
 LibQual+ is used by over 1,200 academic libraries worldwide and therefore enables us to benchmark our performance against comparative institutions.
 Find out more about LibQUAL+.

 We used LibQual+ for the 2012 and 2016 surveys, and so we will be able to compare the results of the 2019 survey to previous results.

 If you have any questions about the Reader Survey 2019, please look at our FAQs or email Frankie Wilson at email@example.com